Supportive Patient Care

 The treatment of cancer indiscriminately targets rapidly dividing cells in the GI tract.
 One specific section impacted are the villi and crypt regions of the intestinal mucosa.18

 The villi promote proper absorption of nutrients, electrolytes, and fluids.
 A crucial area in the villi is located on the tip, where glucose is absorbed.
 In healthy villi, glucose is used as a transport mechanism to promote proper absorption.
 However, in patients undergoing the treatment of cancer, the villi may be blunted and their absorptive properties are greatly diminished leading to, reduced nutrient absorption and dehydration.
 In a damaged GI system, blunted villi are unable to absorb glucose-bound nutrients and electrolytes.

 Specific GI dysfunction caused by cancer treatment include:

 • Intestinal villi blunting- altered nutrient absorption

 • Reduced crypt cells-decreased regeneration of cells for healing and repair

 Gut Barrier Function

-The mucosa of the GI tract is lined by a single layer of epithelial cells which separates luminal contents from the internal milieu of the body.19 They play a key role in the mediation of intestinal homeostasis and help maintain an immunological environment conducive to normal function and health.20
+The mucosa of the GI tract is lined by a single layer of epithelial cells which separate luminal contents from the internal milieu of the body.19 They play a key role in the mediation of intestinal homeostasis and help maintain an immunological environment conducive to normal function and health.20